Adam Fortunate Eagle: Early life

-Born in the missionary section of the Red Lake Indian Reservation in 1929, Nordwall was the son of a Swedish man and an Ojibwe woman.
+Born in the missionary section of the Red Lake Indian Reservation in 1929, Fortunate Eagle was the son of a Swedish man and an Ojibwe woman.
 When he was five, his father died, leaving his mother no choice but to send him and four other children away to boarding schools.
 He attended the Pipestone Indian School in Minnesota and the Haskell Institute in Kansas, where he took advantage of the time to improve many skills that would help him later in life as well as escape the Great Depression, famine, and disease that was running rampant on reservations at the time.
 There he met his future wife, the Shoshone Indian Bobbie.

 California years

-After their marriage, the Nordwalls moved to the San Francisco Bay Area in 1951.
-Nordwall worked as a licensed termite inspector and by the late 1960s owned his own company in San Leandro, the First American Termite Company.
-Although living a comfortable life, Nordwall felt that he and his family needed to learn more about who they were as Native Americans.
+After their marriage, the family moved to the San Francisco Bay Area in 1951.
+Fortunate Eagle worked as a licensed termite inspector and by the late 1960s owned his own company in San Leandro, the First American Termite Company.
+Although living a comfortable life, Fortunate Eagle felt that he and his family needed to learn more about who they were as Native Americans.
 He became more involved in local Indian affairs and became chairman of the United Bay Area Council of American Indian Affairs.
 It was at this time that he proposed the takeover of Alcatraz.

-In 1968, at the Bay Area Italian-Americans' annual San Francisco reenactment of Columbus' landing in America, having successfully lobbied to have the Indians portrayed by genuine Indians rather than costumed Boy Scouts, Nordwall flicked the wig off Joe Cervetto, playing Columbus, with his ceremonial staff in a symbolic scalping.
+In 1968, at the Bay Area Italian-Americans' annual San Francisco reenactment of Columbus' landing in America, having successfully lobbied to have the Indians portrayed by genuine Indians rather than costumed Boy Scouts, Fortunate Eagle flicked the wig off Joe Cervetto, playing Columbus, with his ceremonial staff in a symbolic scalping.

-After he donated an 18-foot totem pole to the city of Livermore in 1969, the city shortened it before installing it in a park, and Nordwall placed a curse on their sewer system until they restored the cut off section.
+After he donated an 18-foot totem pole to the city of Livermore in 1969, the city shortened it before installing it in a park, and Fortunate Eagle placed a curse on their sewer system until they restored the cut off section.